-Students participating in the computer-based FSA were able to use the standard online testing features in the Test Delivery System (TDS).
-These features included the ability to select background color, font color, and font size before testing, zoom in and out to increase or decrease the size of text and images, highlight items and passages (or sections of items and passages), cross out response options by using the strikethrough function, and mark a question for review using the flag function.
+Students participating in the computer-based FSA were able to use the standard online testing features in the test delivery system (TDS).
+These features included the ability to select an alternate background and font color, mouse pointer size and color, and font size before testing.
+During the tests, students could zoom in and out to increase or decrease the size of text and images, highlight items and passages (or sections of items and passages), cross out response options by using the strikethrough function, use a notepad to make notes, and mark a question for review using the flag function.

-Accommodations were provided to students with disabilities enrolled in public schools with current IEPs or Section 504 Plans, as well as to students identified as English language learners with ELL plans.
-Although students could have decided not to use an accommodation, they were required to have been offered the opportunity to use the accommodations indicated on their IEPs or Section 504 plans.
+Accommodations were provided to students with disabilities enrolled in public schools with current IEPs or Section 504 Plans, as well as to students identified as English Language Learners (ELLs).
+Although students could have decided not to use an accommodation, they were required to have been offered the opportunity to use the accommodations indicated on their IEPs or Section 504 Plans.